nitin42/react-color-tools/README.md

 ## Introduction

-`react-color-tools` provides a set of tools for working with colors.
-These tools can be used to manipulate a color for example controlling the intensity or purity of color, extracting color palettes directly from an image, creating a gradient or choosing from variety of shades and tints.
+`react-color-tools` provides a set of tools as React components for working with colors.
+These tools can be used to manipulate a color for example controlling the intensity or purity of color, extracting swatches directly from an image, creating a gradient, choosing from variety of shades and tints or choosing a color scheme.

 ## Motivation

 `react-color-tools` is inspired from [`react-color`](https://github.com/casesandberg/react-color).
 I was using `react-color` for my projects and felt the need for more features like [image color extraction](https://react-color-extractor.surge.sh), generating shades and tints, creating gradients, and advance color tools for controlling the intensity and value of the color.
-So I decided to build `react-color-tools` with such features while keeping the API surface minimal.
+So I decided to build `react-color-tools` with these features while keeping the API surface minimal and easy to use.

 ## Features